Freedom of Information

 Documents available outside the FOI Act

-You can get certain information, including personal information we hold about you, without following a formal process under the FOI Act.
-For example, some documents concerning reviews of employment action or promotion reviews may be released to you if you were involved in the review.
+You can seek access to certain information, including personal information we hold about you, without following a formal process, such as under the FOI Act.
+For example, some documents concerning reviews of employment action or promotion reviews may be released, to you if you were involved in the review.
+You should also check the information we have published under the Information Publication Scheme (IPS) and on the FOI Disclosure Log to see if what you are seeking is already available.

 - be in writing